datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 To create that history,
 you must save the changes you make to the repository's contents.

-The first step is to see what state the repository's files are in.
+The first step is to check the **status** of the repository's files.
 To do this,
 run the command `git status`,
 which displays a list of the files that have been modified